Trump also cannot stop Netanyahu: Israel maintains attacks on Lebanon and bombs a hospital

 02/06/2026

 BeirutDespite de-escalation promises from Washington, in southern Lebanon nothing seems to have changed this Tuesday.
-The inhabitants of Nabatiyeh barely had time to process the ceasefire announcements when sirens, evacuation orders, and Israeli bombings once again imposed themselves over any expectation of calm.
+The inhabitants of Nabatiyeh have barely had time to process the ceasefire announcements when sirens, evacuation orders, and Israeli bombings have once again imposed themselves over any expectation of calm.

 Cargando